 Join us for our 2020-2021 IP Lecture Series focused on issues relating to race in intellectual property and technology law.

-If you are interested in attending via Zoom please email Dr. Felicia Caponigri, Program Director of the Program on IP & Technology Law, at firstname.lastname@example.org.
+If you are interested in attending this event via Zoom, please email Dr. Felicia Caponigri, Program Director of the IP & Technology Law Program, at email@example.com .

 Originally published at iptech.nd.edu.